GaneshChite/BasicBankingSystem.github.io/README.md

-# Rushikesh Sali
+# Ganesh Chite
 # Web Development Intern at spark foundation
-# I've completed 1st task of internship #gripjune21
+# I've completed 1st task of internship #gripnovember22
 # Project
 # Basic-Banking-System for the domain web development and designing